-After last weeks feature of my DIY renovation update, I wanted to feature my little boy’s painted bedroom.
-I made my own spin on boy themed painted rooms that I had seen on Pinterest.
+I’ve been working on our son’s room and he is moving up into his pre-teen years, so it’s makeover time!
+I made my own spin on boy painted bedrooms that I had seen on Pinterest.
 I love how fun and really cool his bedroom is going to be.

 - Painter’s Tape (I used both blue, low tack and Green Frog Tape)